cptavengo/File-download-rename-upload/README.md

 <h1> Introduction, state of project, possible updates </h1>

 This repository contains all my file manipulation Python files.
-The program downloads photos from Google Photos, manipulates the file names, add folders, move to new folders, and then uploads files to Google Drive.
+The program downloads photos from Google Photos, manipulates file names, can add folders, move files to new folders, and then upload files to Google Drive.
 This primarily was a coding practice for me.
-The major restriction that I had in place for myself is that the program(s) use PySimpleGUI to view photos, file names, and folder names.
+The major restriction that I had in place for myself was that the program(s) use PySimpleGUI to view photos, file names, and folder names.
 As of 11/7/2021, the program is in a satisfactory state, as the program does all the things I wanted it to do when I started.
-There are a few file type additions I will add at some point (.doc/.docx and .xls/.xlsx are the ones that spring to mind) and possibly add a photo rotation tool.
+There are a few file type additions I will add at some point (.doc/.docx and .xls/.xlsx are the ones that spring to mind).
 The tool even has customization options for changing font/background colors, and will remember the settings for future runs!

 <h1> Program in action </h1>